synboxdev/WitcherGuessr/README.md

 * #### [Visual Studio 2022](https://visualstudio.microsoft.com/vs/) / [Visual Studio Code](https://code.visualstudio.com/)
 * #### [Git](https://learn.microsoft.com/en-us/devops/develop/git/what-is-git) / [Sourcetree](https://www.sourcetreeapp.com/)

-Technologies used for creating in-game panoramic images (A terrible way of doing it.
+Technologies used for creating in-game panorama images (A terrible way of doing it.
 Reasoning and the process behind it are explained below):

 * #### Modded [The Witcher 3: Wild Hunt](https://www.thewitcher.com/lt/en/witcher3)
 * #### [Open Broadcaster Software](https://obsproject.com/)
 * #### [Microsoft Image Composite Editor](https://www.microsoft.com/en-us/research/project/image-composite-editor/)

-### <b>Current process of creating panoramic images ..</b>
+### <b>Current process of creating panorama images ..</b>

-1. Find a suitable in-game location for a panoramic image to be taken in.
+1. Find a suitable in-game location for a panorama image to be taken in.
-2. Utilize console commands, that would allow for uninterrupted 360° degree panoramic recording to be taken.
+2. Utilize console commands, that would allow for uninterrupted 360° degree panorama recording to be taken.
 Commands that hide the UI, hide player entity, pauses (freezes) the game world and possibly some commands to alter the weather or time of day.
-3. Using OBS (or whatever recording software of your choice), record an uninterrupted, 360° degree, ~20-30s long, panoramic video, moving your in-game camera ideally in completely horizontal way.
+3. Using OBS (or whatever recording software of your choice), record an uninterrupted, 360° degree, ~20-30s long, panorama video, moving your in-game camera ideally in completely horizontal way.
 4. Use [Microsoft Image Composite Editor](https://www.microsoft.com/en-us/research/project/image-composite-editor/) in-built feature that allows to create a panorama from a panning video.
 5. Export the image to highest possible quality format.
 I've used .TIFF format, which seemed to output the highest quality that the software could produce (which is still rather low quality, but that's the best it could do).
 6. Import the image as a Sprite to the project itself in Unity Engine.
 Adjust import settings to disable image compression.

 ### <b>.. and why you probably should not do it the same way</b>

-As you might already tell from the few points mentioned above - the process of creating a panoramic image this way is unnecessarily complicated and troublesome.
+As you might already tell from the few points mentioned above - the process of creating a panorama image this way is unnecessarily complicated and troublesome.
 Here's a few reasons why:
-1. Creating each individual panorama takes way too much time.
-Depending on the speed of your workflow, and performance of your machine, each attempt at creating the panorama image (recording a 360° degree video), processing it with [Microsoft Image Composite Editor](https://www.microsoft.com/en-us/research/project/image-composite-editor/) might take upwards of 8-10 minutes.
+1. <b>Creating each individual panorama takes way too much time.</b> Depending on the speed of your workflow, and performance of your machine, each attempt at creating the panorama image (recording a 360° degree video), processing it with [Microsoft Image Composite Editor](https://www.microsoft.com/en-us/research/project/image-composite-editor/) might take upwards of 5-10 minutes.
 And realistically, it takes probably around 20-30 attempts per location, for you to end up with at least an 'OK' quality panorama image.
-2. Most processed panorama images by [Microsoft Image Composite Editor](https://www.microsoft.com/en-us/research/project/image-composite-editor/) end up being 'glitched'.
-To elaborate - overlapping frames being distorted, objects being multiplied or faded.
+2. <b>Most processed panorama images by [Microsoft Image Composite Editor](https://www.microsoft.com/en-us/research/project/image-composite-editor/) end up being 'glitched'.</b> To elaborate - overlapping frames being distorted, objects being multiplied or faded.
 This roots back into the first point, because of many many repeated attempts being necessary.
-3. Quality of the final panorama image is still bad.
-Overall image quality still remains low, almost regardless of in-game graphics quality settings, recording software settings for quality and framerate, and limited configuration and settings of the [Microsoft Image Composite Editor](https://www.microsoft.com/en-us/research/project/image-composite-editor/).
+3. <b>Quality of the final panorama image is still bad.</b> Overall image quality still remains low, almost regardless of in-game graphics quality settings, recording software settings for quality and framerate, and limited configuration and settings of the [Microsoft Image Composite Editor](https://www.microsoft.com/en-us/research/project/image-composite-editor/).

 ## Credits & Legalities

 As mentioned in the introductory description, this is an unofficial project, completely unrelated to [CD Projekt Red](https://www.cdprojektred.com).
-All assets related to The Witcher 3, logos, icons, maps, and in-game panoramic images are property of [CD Projekt Red](https://www.cdprojektred.com) and were used without permission.
+All assets related to The Witcher 3, logos, icons, maps, and in-game panorama images are property of [CD Projekt Red](https://www.cdprojektred.com) and were used without permission.
 The project was developed with the best efforts to follow the official [CD Projekt Red - Fan content guidelines](https://www.cdprojektred.com/en/fan-content) and the official [CD Projekt Red - User agreement](https://regulations.cdprojektred.com/en/user_agreement).

 Special thanks and credit where credit is due to:
 * [CD Projekt Red](https://www.cdprojektred.com) and the team behind the masterpiece that is [The Witcher 3: Wild Hunt](https://www.thewitcher.com) - for creating a game that is beloved by many.
 * [Andrzej Sapkowski](https://en.wikipedia.org/wiki/Andrzej_Sapkowski) - for creating The Witcher universe.
+* Modding community of [The Witcher 3: Wild Hunt](https://www.thewitcher.com) and [Nexus Mods](https://www.nexusmods.com/) - for creating and hosting, respectively, a plethora of fantastic mods that eased the development process of this project, as well as enhanced gaming experience.
+* [GeoGuessr](https://www.geoguessr.com/) and [Where in Warcraft?](https://www.whereinwarcraft.net/) - for inspiration for the project itself.